Running migration matters at the AAT - On-demand

 Course ID ID20019_BUS1

-This on-demand material was recorded in October 2020
+This on-demand material was recorded on 20 October 2020

 Are you an Australian legal practitioner interested in running cases in the AAT’s Migration and Refugee Division?